 Din is a popular choice on business and tech sites.
 It's also a good font for creating page titles with impact.

-Born and raised in Montreal, Quebec Canada, Angie was always encouraged by her Parents to do whatever she set her mind to despite having congenital birth defects, the most noticeable being her right arm and hand.
-The word "can't" does not exist in her vocabulary and she has always found a way to achieve my goals.
+Born and raised in Montreal, Quebec Canada, I was always encouraged by my Parents to do whatever I set my mind to despite having congenital birth defects, the most noticeable being my right arm and hand.
+Some would see me and shake their head with pity in their eyes and judge my abilities based on my appearance.
+If it was up to some of them, I would not have accomplished half of what I have managed to do.
+The word "can't" does not exist in my vocabulary and I have always found a way to achieve my goals.

-In an effort to demonstrate that people should not be judged based on appearance, she used her AC/DC Tribute Band called BARE RUMP to share her message -"WHY DISCOURAGE WHEN YOU CAN ENCOURAGE".
-Using a prosthetic, she played lead guitar and was "Angus Young".
+In an effort to demonstrate that people should not be judged based on appearance, I formed an AC/DC Tribute Band called BARE RUMP to share my message -"WHY DISCOURAGE WHEN YOU CAN ENCOURAGE".
+Using a prosthetic, I played lead guitar and was "Angus Young".

-Angie have spoken at events sponsored by the Canadian Cancer Society, the Breast Cancer Foundation Of Canada and Learning Curves Rider Training School, Etobicoke, Ontario.
-Angie has also shared her story at a variety of motorcycle shows and rallies including the Spring (Toronto) Motorcycle Show, April 2018 and 2019, the Toronto Ontario Motorcycle Show in January, 2019, and the Canadian Vintage Motorcycle Rally in Paris Ontario, June 2019.
+I have spoken at events sponsored by the Canadian Cancer Society, the Breast Cancer Foundation Of Canada and Learning Curves Rider Training School, Etobicoke, Ontario.
+I have also shared my story at a variety of motorcycle shows and rallies including the Spring (Toronto) Motorcycle Show, April 2018 and 2019, the Toronto Ontario Motorcycle Show in January, 2019, and the Canadian Vintage Motorcycle Rally in Paris Ontario, June 2019.

-Angie is in the process of writing a book to share her story in addition to working on a short film for submission to the 2020 Toronto Motorcycle Film Festival.
+I am in the process of writing a book to share her story in addition to working on a short film for submission to the 2021 Toronto Motorcycle Film Festival (and others).